Lessons from the Wendy's dynamic pricing controversy that every QSR operator should understand before communicating about digital menu capabilities.

 - Marketing shifted to damage control

-- Store-level staff fielded customer concerns
+- Staff fielded customer concerns

 Operational distraction compounds reputational damage.